Menu

 Cons

-- Axe is made out of a material similar to fiberglass which doesn’t appeal to everyone
+• Axe is made out of a synthetic material that is similar to fiberglass which doesn’t appeal to everyone

 Our Top Pick for the Best Axe for Splitting Wood